 Academic Opportunities Grant

-As a result of the increasing vigilance, both worldwide and in Colorado, that Colorado College is exercising towards COVID-19, Academic Opportunities Grants that involve student travel will not be available for the rest of the 2019-2020 academic year.
+As a result of the increasing vigilance, both worldwide and in Colorado, that Colorado College is exercising towards COVID-19, Academic Opportunities Grants that involve student travel will not be available.
 If you have questions, please contact Lisa Schwartz.

 The Academic Opportunities Grant, jointly funded by the President's Office and the Provost's Office, will support CC students enrolled in faculty-supervised thesis, capstone, and independent study.
 These independent academic opportunities often come with additional costs that could not be fully covered by a department/program’s budget.
 Students may apply for funds to cover research and scholarship expenses of up to $500.
 Proposals submitted for the Academic Opportunities Grant are not eligible for additional funding from the Office of the Provost (e.g., Keller Family Venture Grant), Office of Student Life, or the Office of the President.